tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 }
 ```

-All parameters that are required by the constructor are from the Laravel validator class base, so as we are
-extending it we must pass all arguments as well(Thanks Laravel D.I).

-So now we are all set to use our custom validation, and in order to do that is a matter of adding the rule we've
+So now we are all set to use our custom validator, and in order to do that is
-created into the array rules given to the validate method.
+a matter of adding the rule we've created into the array rules given to the
+validate method.

 ```php
 <?php